EvertBunschoten/SU2_DataMiner/README.md

 # PINNTraining
-Manifold generation for entropy-based fluid modeling in SU2.
+Manifold generation for data-driven fluid modeling in SU2.
 This workflow allows the user to train physics-informed neural networks to be used for the data-driven fluid model in SU2.

 The workflow is python-based and was generated with python 3.11.
 You require the following modules for this workflow to run: